wojomod/ATM/README.md

 # ATM
-A project for studies presenting ATM simulations made in LabVIEW with Jakub Szlachetka
+A project for studies presenting ATM simulations made in LabVIEW

+made with Jakub Szlachetka